boltdanrogers/RecipeTracker/README.md

 Begin work on the app

 ## Google Doc Link
 In this Link we shared all our user stories, acceptance criteria, tasks, points, and sprints.
-We then communicated to divide tasks evenly for each person to work on using the Fibonacci rule. https://docs.google.com/document/d/12uL3j1JJONRKedbMqEkeHqVuIJM5t8sidjHoHK1ILwE/edit?usp=sharing
+We then communicated to divide tasks evenly for each person to work on using the Fibonacci rule as a point system. https://docs.google.com/document/d/12uL3j1JJONRKedbMqEkeHqVuIJM5t8sidjHoHK1ILwE/edit?usp=sharing